grpc-ecosystem/grpc-gateway/docs/docs/operations/inject_router.md

 ---
 layout: default
 title: Adding custom routes to the mux
+nav_order: 0
 parent: Operations
-nav_order: 2
 ---

 # Adding custom routes to the mux

-The gRPC-gateway allows you to add custom routes to the serve mux, for example if you want to support a use case that isn't supported by the grpc-gateway, like file uploads.
+The gRPC-Gateway allows you to add custom routes to the serve mux, for example, if you want to support a use case that isn't supported by the gRPC-Gateway, like file uploads.

 ## Example